Hi There! π

 - [3/26/2026] π My paper PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs has been accepted at PoliticalNLP @ LREC-COLING 2026.

-- [2/7/2026] π₯³π Iβve been accepted to SPAR Spring 2026, where Iβll be working on real-time automated interpretability methods for AI safety, mentored by Sriram Balasubramanian.
+- [2/7/2026] π₯³π Iβve been accepted to SPAR Spring 2026, where Iβll be working on real-time automated interpretability methods for AI safety, mentored by Sriram Balasubramanian (acceptance rate 11%).

 - [12/23/2025] π My paper AgnoSVD: Dynamic Resource Allocation for Serverless Workloads using Collaborative Filtering has been published in the journal Array.